cees-elzinga/script.xbmc.hue.ambilight/README.md

 [![Screenshot](http://meethue.files.wordpress.com/2013/07/youtube.png?w=400)](http://youtu.be/eU5ZvXzXmrU)

 An XBMC add-on that controls Philips Hue lights.
-It supports two modes of operation.
 In "Theatre mode" the add-on dims the the Philips Hue lights as soon as a movie starts playing, and turns the lights back on once the movie is done.
 "Ambilight mode" turns your Philips Hue lights in a room-sized ambilight

 If you enjoy the add-on, donations are always welcome :)